dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2513: Justice should focus on redemption, not retribution.
+### T2513: The criminal justice system should focus on rehabilitation and redemption.

 |Support|
 |---|